 Not a chain.
 Five tables, Rin cooking each dish to order, authentic Thai pastes imported direct from Thailand.
 The pace fits a leisurely dinner, not a queue-and-shovel.

 Booking on race days: Race day Saturdays book up fast, and St Leger week books out weeks in advance.
 Book a table by phone on 01302 210408 - mention race day in the call so we can time the food right.
+For football fans planning around a fixture instead, the Doncaster Rovers pre-match dining page covers the timing around Doncaster Rovers Stadium home games.

 Common Questions